glance

 It bridges the gap between online and in-store experiences.

-3. Personalized Product Recommendations: Sephora's Beauty Match
+3. Sephora’s Personalized Beauty Matches

 Sephora uses AI to recommend products based on customer data like skin type and purchase history.
 Results include: